Quentin Quire: Exiles

-In Exiles: Days of Then and Now, Quentin Quire is one of the surviving heroes during the Annihilation Wave.
-It is led to Earth by a banished Hulk, who has killed Annihilus.
-Quire leads a group that includes Lightspeed, Patriot, Speedball, Wiccan, and three of the Stepford Cuckoos: Sophie, Esme, and Mindee.
-Quire has begun a relationship with Sophie, whose powers have changed to include limited precognition.
-After listening to Sophie's dream about a group of heroes that help restore order within damaged realities called the Exiles, Quire goes on an interdimensional mission to find the original Exiles.
-Instead, he eventually recruits a group of heroes from the worlds he visits into a new group of Exiles.
-In the reality where he meets and recruits Nighthawk, he comes up against an alternate version of himself.
+An alternate universe version of Quentin Quire appears in Exiles: Days of Then and Now.
+This version is among the few remaining heroes after the Annihilation Wave devastated Earth.

 House of M

-In the "House of M" storyline, Quentin Quire, along with most of the New X-Men characters, appears as a student of the New Mutant Leadership Institute.
-Upon confronting the spying Wallflower and boasting that no one could stop his mind, Wallflower uses her pheromones to fill him with self-loathing, forcing him to commit mental suicide.
-In this version, Quire retains his more clean-cut appearance.
+An alternate universe version of Quentin Quire appears in "House of M".
+This version is a student of the New Mutant Leadership Institute.
+After Quire confronts Wallflower and boasts that no one can stop him, Wallflower uses her pheromones to fill him with self-loathing, forcing him to commit suicide.

 Post-Graduation

 An adult Quire is now host to the Phoenix Force.
 He returns to the now defunct Jean Grey School for Higher Learning to confront his nemesis, Wolverine.
-Backed up only by bamfs, Wolverine is confronted with Quire's newest surprise: two million Negative Zone mutants in need of schooling.
-However, Logan relishes his new-found role as teacher and welcomes them in.
+Wolverine is confronted with Quire's newest surprise: two million Negative Zone mutants in need of schooling.
+However, Logan relishes his newfound role as teacher and welcomes them in.

 Ultimate Marvel

-Quentin Quire appeared in the Ultimate Universe, offering comfort and mind therapy to Rogue, who has been traumatized over all she has seen and done.
-He is also featured as a mutant under the care of Nick Fury.
+An alternate universe version of Quentin Quire appears in the Ultimate Marvel imprint.

 What If

 An alternate version of Quentin Quire briefly appears in the What If: Rise & Fall of the Shi'ar Empire one-shot.
 After Vulcan is transported into the White Hot Room, he tells Vulcan that he is not meant to be there.
-He is ultimately killed by Vulcan.